List of tallest buildings in Columbus, Ohio

+Cityscape

 Tallest buildings

-This list ranks Columbus buildings that stand at least 200 ft tall, based on standard height measurement.
+This list ranks Columbus skyscrapers and high-rises that stand at least 200 ft tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-An equal sign (=) following a rank indicates the same height between two or more buildings.
+The "Year" column indicates the year in which a building was completed.

+Tallest under construction

+As of October 2023, there are 2 buildings under construction in Columbus that are planned to rise at least 200 ft tall.

+Tallest approved or proposed

+These buildings have either been approved, awaiting construction, or proposed to rise at least 200 ft tall.

 Timeline of tallest buildings

 This lists buildings that once held the title of tallest building in Columbus.